 Astonishing X-Men has been an incredible read.
 This title never disappoints.
 Each issue somehow is better than the last one.
 Whedon has done a very impressive job on this title.
 I am positive that Astonishing X-Men #17 is going to be another wonderful read.
-I have some delicious fried platanos in front of me and I am ready to do this review.
+Let’s do this review.

 Writer: Joss Whedon

 Artist: John Cassaday

 Art Rating: 9 Night Girls out of 10

 Story Rating: 9 Night Girls out of 10

 Overall Rating: 9 Night Girls out of 10

 Synopsis: This issue starts with Kitty giving birth to her and Peter’s baby.
 The rest of the X-Men enter the room to congratulate Peter and Kitty.
 Professor X stares at the baby with a concerned look.

 We cut to Peter and Kitty out at a park with their son who is now two or three years old.
 Suddenly, the X-Men arrive and Professor X tells Kitty to relinquish her son.
 Professor X has been analyzing her son’s power since he was born.
 Kitty tells Peter to hold off the X-Men while she escapes with their son.
 Peter has armored up and apologizes to Kitty as he takes her out.